Felix-Hz/green-squares/README.md

 ### Fact of Day 153
 In August 3 of 1492, Christopher Columbus "sails the ocean blue" on his first voyage across the Atlantic Ocean, intending to reach Asia.

+### Fact of Day 154
+The number 42 is the number of laws of cricket.